Concepts

 | Related read: ASIN Targeting Guide: Boost Sales with Targeted Ads

-Notice the difference in ACOS.
-In case 1, where the spend is equal on all ASIN types, the ACOS is high—16.2%.
-In case 2, where the spend on top-selling ASINs is higher, the ACOS is lower—14%.
-So, the ACOS in case 2 is noticeably better, with no significant change in any other Amazon advertising strategy.
+Notice the difference in ACoS.
+In case 1, where the spend is equal on all ASIN types, the ACoS is high—16.2%.
+In case 2, where the spend on top-selling ASINs is higher, the ACoS is lower—14%.
+So, the ACoS in case 2 is noticeably better, with no significant change in any other Amazon PPC strategy.

 One of the best-kept secrets of good agencies is how they distribute their ad spend on various ASIN bands.

 If you use Amazon ads software, ensure you can measure your spend % by ASINs and ASIN groups.
-You will be able to get this data on atom11 on their Ad spend profile module.
+You can get this data on atom11’s Ad spend profile module.

 When to increase bids

-One of the rookie mistakes in rule-based optimization that sellers and agencies make is:
+A rookie mistake in rule-based optimization that sellers and agencies make is:

-"Increase bids on keywords whose ACOS < target ACOS.”
+"Increase bids on keywords whose ACoS is greater than the target ACoS.”
 That is NOT how it is done!

 Why?

-1. You will end up increasing bids for a LOT of keywords (Thousands).
-CPCs will increase, and you will end up increasing your ACOS.
+1. You will end up increasing bids for a LOT of keywords (thousands).
+CPCs will heighten, and you will ultimately increase your ACoS.

 2. If CPC = 1$, and Bid = 5$.
 What happens if you increase bids further?

-NOTHING, and in the long term, it'll raise CPC without changing # ad orders.
+NOTHING, and in the long term, it'll raise CPC without changing the number of ad orders.

-Bid increases only help when the CPC/Bid ratio is higher than 0.5.
+Bid increases only help when the CPC/Bid ratio exceeds 0.5.

 Here's what you do: